lemac2002/cuHacking2021/README.md

 # cuHacking2021
-Snowed In hackathon 2021 project to simplify zoom/virtual attendence Used Python with OpenCV
+Snowed In hackathon 2021 project to simplify zoom/virtual attendence using QR codes

-Based upon a file I/O project made
+Used Python with OpenCV

+Demonstrating thet capabilities of QR codes